-Program Specific Outcomes (PSOs) Strength Proficiency assessed by PSO 1 Professional Skills: The ability to research, understand and 2 Lectures, implement computer programs in the areas related to Assignments analytics, and networking for efficient analysis and design of computer-based systems of varying complexity.
-PSO 2 Problem-Solving Skills: The ability to apply standard - - practices and strategies in software project development using product for business success.
+Program Specific Outcomes (PSOs) Strength Proficiency assessed by PSO 1 Professional Skills: The ability to research, understand and implement computer programs in the areas related to 2 Lectures, Assignments algorithms, system software, multimedia, web design, big data Assignments analytics, and networking for efficient analysis and design of computer-based systems of varying complexity.
+PSO 2 Software Engineering Practices: The ability to apply - standard practices and strategies in software service management using open-ended programming environments with agility to deliver a quality service for business success.
 PSO 3 Successful Career and Entrepreneurship: The ability to 1 Guest Lectures employ modern computer languages, environments, and platforms in creating innovative career paths, to be an entrepreneur, and a zest for higher studies.